Juno Arrival at Jupiter

 Juno had arrived.
 The first dedicated probe to take up temporary residence orbiting the gas giant.
 Gleaning up-close images and data for detailed analysis of the monumentally massive planet.
 This was no small feat as Jupiter has a dangerous and extremely hazardous environment that reaches far out into space, way beyond the planet’s atmosphere.
 The highly volatile electromagnetic radiation from Jupiter is sufficient to disrupt electronics at great distance, so Juno was built with hardened electronics to (hopefully) survive the bombardment by the Jovian environment- especially highly charged particles trapped in Jupiter’s vast & dangerous Van Allen belts.

 Joining the excitement- the team that physically launched Juno on a ULA Atlas V rocket as well as the NASA Juno team themselves announced an impromptu competition inviting the public to participate contributing artworks to mark the celebration.

-We were sat inside the upstairs restaurant taking in the very last glimpses of the glorious sunscape as it set the airport alight with intensely golden hues, I had just finished sipping the last of the whipped cream from a frappuccino when I flipped my pad sketch app open and began- a process still very new to me at the time.
-This would be my Second painting, I decided, and with that- I flipped on the autopilot and flew into the night.
+We were sat inside the upstairs restaurant taking in the very last glimpses of the glorious sunscape as it set the airport alight with beautiful and intense golden hues, I had just finished sipping the last of the whipped cream from an icy frappuccino when I flipped my pad sketch app open and began sketching an idea- a process still very new to me at the time.
+This would come to be my Second sketch (ever), and with that- I flipped on the autopilot and off I flew into the night.